hashicorp/vagrant/website/source/docs/docker/basics.html.md

 The Docker provider does not support specifying options for `owner` or `group` on folders synced with a docker container.

-Private and public networks are not currently supported.

 ### Volume Consistency

 Docker's [volume consistency](https://docs.docker.com/v17.09/engine/admin/volumes/bind-mounts/) setting can be specified using the `docker_consistency` option when defining a synced folder.
 This can